Appliance removal, disposal, and recycling

 Move It Downstairs

 Instead of getting rid of your old appliance, is there another room in your home that could use it?
-An older refrigerator or freezer could be placed in the garage for excess kitchen storage, in the kids’ playroom for quick access to juice, or in the basement for hosting parties.
+An older refrigerator or freezer could be placed in the garage for any excess kitchen storage, in the kids’ playroom for quick access to juice, or in the basement for hosting parties.
 Not only are you still putting your old appliance to good use, you’re providing easy access for your family or guests.

 Give To A Startup